Archivoice/nnsvs-chinese-support/README.md

 "Phoneme Explanations.txt" includes all phonemes available for the Chinese language support with reference to their usage, the bold text within the words refer to the phoneme pronunciation in said words.

-Within the /dic folder is a dictionary made for NNSVS to allow for pinyin input for simpler input, with additonal support for Japanese due to the extended phoneme support made for the Hokkien/Taiwanese dialect.
+Within the /dic folder is a dictionary made for NNSVS to allow for pinyin input for easier input, with additonal support for Japanese due to the extended phoneme support made for the Hokkien/Taiwanese dialect.
 The pinyin section of the dictionary is heavily modified based on the default dictionary supplied for Synthesizer V while the Japanese section is modified from the default Japanese dictionary provided within the ENUNU training kit.

 The hed file used for training can be changed via the config.yaml, found at `/train/config.yaml` within the ENUNU training kit.